Arkansas Court Records

 What Information Is Contained In The Arkansas Juvenile Record?

-The information contained in the Arkansas Juvenile record includes personal information like the name, age, date of birth, and contact details of the juvenile.
-Other information on this record reveals the mental and social status of the delinquent.
-This includes the document of arrest and charges against the person, court proceedings, sentencing, and detention.
-Juvenile records in Arkansas are protected and not opened for public access.
+The information in the Arkansas Juvenile record typically includes personal information like the juvenile's name, age, date of birth, and contact details.
+Other information on this record may reveal the delinquent's mental and social status.
+This mostly includes the document of arrest and charges against the person, court proceedings, sentencing, and detention.
+Generally, juvenile records in Arkansas are protected and not open for public access.

 The Arkansas Statutes code § 9–27–320 prevents a juvenile who is either arrested or found delinquent from being photographed or fingerprinted, especially when the crime for which such person is booked is considered delinquency.
 However, these details may be collected if the juvenile is convicted in an adult court.
 Keep in mind that juvenile conviction in Arkansas may only be possible if the crime committed is a capital crime like rape, murder, or felony.

-Although there is no separate juvenile court, the county courts are responsible for hearing juvenile matters.
-The juvenile court system created and charges with the responsibility of hearing the following type of juvenile cases;
+Although there is no separate juvenile court, the county courts are generally responsible for hearing juvenile matters.
+The juvenile court system was basically created and charged with the responsibility of hearing the following types of juvenile cases;

-- Adjudicated delinquency.
-This means that a young person has committed an act, as long as that act is not DUI (Driving Under Influence), a serious traffic offense.
-Also, as long as the committed act is not a criminal act for which an adult would be considered a felon or other criminal violation.
+- Adjudicated delinquency means that a young person has committed an act, as long as that act is not DUI (Driving Under the Influence), a serious traffic offense, or a criminal act for which an adult would be considered a felon or other criminal violation.

-- Juvenile In Need of Supervision(JINS).
-This refers to a young person who committed such an act that would not be considered an offense if such a young person was an adult.
-Truancy acts like running away from the home or school and whose attitude is out of hand and beyond parental control.
+Juvenile In Need of Supervision(JINS) refers to a young person who committed an act that would not be considered an offense if such a young person were an adult.
+Truancy acts like running away from home or school, and whose attitude is out of hand and beyond parental control may be considered JINS.
 It is important to note that JINS is in the same delinquency status as a minor offender.

 Who is Eligible to View Juvenile Records in Arkansas

 Juvenile records in Arkansas are not entirely regarded as public records.
-For the most part, not any interested person can have access to the document.
+For the most part, access to such documents is largely restricted to authorized persons.
 Only those who are considered eligible according to the state code of Arkansas.
-For acts committed by a young person, such record is not opened for the public except for;
+For acts committed by a young person, such records are not open to the public except for;

 - Agencies or bodies that obtain access to the record for research and statistical purposes alone